nathanqueme/All-in-One-Entreprise-Platform/README.md

 - **Frontend**: React, React Native, Redux, Tailwind CSS
 - **Backend**: Express, Node.js
 - **Cloud**: AWS (DynamoDB, Cognito, S3, IAM)

 ---

-## Conclusion

-With a robust set of tools for analytics, content management, and more, it serves as a complete alternative to platforms like Instagram and Salesforce.

----